Master of Science (M.S.) Major in Construction Management (Non-thesis Option)

 TECH 5365.
 Industrial Project Management and Scheduling.

-Introduce students to industrial management system concepts and applications as they relate to management operations; system design, implementation and management; case studies of practices; and application of theory to practical problems.
+This course introduces students to industrial management system concepts and applications relating to management operations, system design, implementation and management, case studies of practices, and application of theory to practical problems.

 TECH 5382.
 Industrial Ecology and Sustainability Engineering.